JNFussion/shopping-cart/README.md

 The app consist in 3 pages.
 A home page, a shopping page, where you find 8 items that you can add to the shopping cart and lastly a shopping cart page where you find all items added.

+The page is hosted on github pages.
+Home page won't show right away, you need to click on the navbar link to display it.
+If you reload, it will show a 404 error.
 If you wanna see it, click [here](https://jnfussion.github.io/shopping-cart/).

 ## Resources